Tannia Aguirre – Travel Specialist

 I’ve had the opportunity to travel to a few places in Latin America, and have absolutely loved most, if not all the areas I’ve been to.
-So it would be hard for me to tell you where the best place is, or what my favourite hike was or, or where you’ll find the best food.
+So it would be hard for me to tell you where the best place is, or what my favorite hike was or, or where you’ll find the best food.

 What I can tell you is that each country has so much to offer and areas for you to explore.